 Game-based learning mixes the world of L&D with gaming.
 Questions, videos, images, text and audio can be inserted into games via slides, transforming the learning experience into an enjoyable game.

-Genie is a game based authoring tool that empowers you to create engaging learning games.
+Growth Engineering Authoring Tool is a game based authoring tool that empowers you to create engaging learning games.
 You can choose any game template from our incredible library.!
 From whack-a-mole to bubble blasters, there are loads of different games you can apply with the click of a button!

 Here’s our very own Juliette talking about game-based learning vs gamification: